nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `list` followed by `deleteR 2` deletes the 2nd recipe in Recipe Collection.
 * `searchR n/salad` followed by `deleteR 1` deletes the 1st recipe in the results of the `search` command.

+### Edit a recipe: `editR`

+Edits the specified recipe from Recipes Collection.

+Format: `editR INDEX [n/TITLE] i/INGREDIENT [ -QUANTITY][, MORE INGREDIENTS [ -QUANTITY]] [c/CALORIES] [img/IMAGE]
+[inst/INSTRUCTION...] [t/TAG]...`

+* Edits the recipe at the specified `INDEX`.
+* The index refers to the index number shown in the displayed recipe list.
+* The index **must be a positive integer** 1, 2, 3......
+* Note: All fields are optional
+* Note: Not allowed to edit a recipe into another recipe already in the recipe list
+* Note: Use carefully as this command will override the existing values with the new values
+* Tip: Use `editR INDEX` to directly modify from the existing recipe

+Examples:
+* `editR 2` followed by `n/Apple salad i/apple` will edit the update the name of this recipe to Apple and the ingredients to contain an apple ingredient.

+### Get a recipe to edit: `editR`

+Set the edit existing recipe command into the command box for editing purposes.

+Format: `editR INDEX`

+* Get the edit recipe command with the recipe at the specified `INDEX`

+Examples:
+* `editR 2`

 ### Searching for a recipe: `searchR`